Lmdudester/Matrix-Calculator/README.md

         Transposing - transpose():
             - Changes the matrix to its transpose

+    Instance Methods:
+        Equality Checker - equals(Object obj)
+            - Compares the current instance to the given object
+            - Returns true if they are equal, but false otherwise

+        Symmetry Checker - isSymmetric()
+            - Determines if the current instance is a symmetric matrix
+            - Returns true if it is, false otherwise

     Output:
         String - toString():
             - Returns the matrix in a string format